 For over thirty years, the Huberts selflessly strove to promote their friend’s artistic heritage.
 Now, the James Fitzgerald Legacy continues that tradition.
 If you too have an interest in the future of his artistic legacy, please consider supporting the work of the James Fitzgerald Legacy.

-The program operates with a budget that is altogether independent of its parent institution, the Monhegan Museum.
+The program operates with a budget that is altogether independent of its parent institution, the Monhegan Museum of Art & History.
 Funds raised by the Legacy finance all aspects of our mission, including the promotion and research of the work, the archival storage and conservation of paintings, including the cost of climate controlled vaults, the professional high resolution photography of the Legacy Collection, and the costs entailed by future publications and exhibitions, among other things.
 The members of the Legacy raise funds from individuals, as well as from grants and foundations.